Hrushi0316/Amalgamation-of-Zomato-and-Instagram/README.md

 💾 Video Uploads: Upload and stream videos from backend (using Multer or cloud integration).

-❤️ Likes & Comments: Engage with reels and share food experiences.

 🌐 Responsive Design: Optimized for mobile and desktop for smooth UX.